Colon and Rectal Surgeons of Greater Hartford

 Anal pain can be severe because of the number of nerve endings you have in this area.
 If you have anal pain and want to find the cause, the highly experienced team at Colon and Rectal Surgeons of Greater Hartford can help.
-New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to schedule a consultation or book an appointment online.

 Anal pain is felt in your anus, anal canal, and/or rectum, which form the end of your digestive system.
 This area is called the perianal region, and it has many nerve endings.
 Because of this, anal pain can be severe.